fossephate/JoyCon-Driver/README.md

 ## Important Notes
-* The JoyCons seem to need to be re-paired anytime after they've reconnected to the switch.
+* The JoyCons need to be re-paired anytime after they've reconnected to the switch.

-These are the settings you'll want to change:
+* These are the command line arguments you may want to add:
-	* Command line arguments:
 	* Run with "--combine" to combine the left and right joycons
 	* Run with "--auto-center" to automatically center the sticks
 	* Run with "--enable-gyro" to enable motion controls